King of Freedom World Junior Heavyweight Championship

 The King of Freedom World Junior Heavyweight Championship, also referred to as the KFC Junior Championship (KFCジュニア王座, KFC Junia Ōza), is a professional wrestling championship created and promoted by Pro Wrestling Freedoms.
 Only wrestlers under the junior heavyweight weight-limit may hold the championship.

-There have been a total of five reigns shared between five different champions.
-The current titleholder is Kengo who is in his first regin.
+There have been a total of seven reigns shared between six different champions.
+The current titleholder is Yuya Susumu who is in his second regin.

 History

 On September 18, 2022, Pro Wrestling Freedoms announced an eight-man tournament that would crown the first King of Freedom World Junior Heavyweight Champion.
 On October 28, Freedoms announced the participants would be Kamui, Dragon Libre, Jun Masaoka, Leo Isaka, Yusaku Ito, Mataro Aoki, Brahman Kei and Rekka.
 At the "Go for it Freedoms!
 2022" event, Kamui defeated Masaoka in the final to become the inaugural champion.